phnx-im/docs/src/spec/authentication_service.md

 ### Authentication

 * Client 2FA (the AS has to successfully complete the OPAQUE handshake and the client needs to provide Client Credential authentication using the signature key of the initial client)

-### Future work: Sybil attack protection

-Being able to create arbitrarily many users can enable a number of DDoS attacks and effectively renders the anonymous token DDoS prevention strategy useless.
-Thus we need some form of restriction here, such as a CAPTCHA or other proof of personhood.

 ## Get user connection package